canh25xp/GraduationThesis/OUTLINES.md

 Illustrative Images:

-- Figure 1: The main interface showing the input text box, "Run" button, and output text box.
+- Figure 1: The main interface shows the input text box, "Run" button, and output text box.
 - Figure 2: The interface with highlighted corrections, showing blue highlights for corrected text and explanations for each correction.

 ## Application Building